-At the north-eastern corner of the ground floor, there is limited solar opportunity and daylight, with that section of the property being hemmed in by adjoining development, which, when servicing the whole building does not provide an overall benefit to the development.
-Instead, by allowing for the lift and services overrun to extend beyond the permitted building height to ensure that the roof top area is accessible ensures a viable approach is achieved to serving residents of the development, without being contrary to the desired scale appropriate to the context of the site, the development standard which is to be defined by a higher outcome than currently applies, setting the future inferred character.
-If this open space area were lowered, having regard to the desired scale and character underpinned by the draft planning controls, this space may become underutilised if hemmed in by surrounding buildings.
-Therefore, to raise this to the maximum point possible ensures that it is compatible with future development on surrounding sites and is not unfairly impeded, nor does it unfairly impede, future development on neighbouring sites.
+The position of the lift and services overrun which extends above the permitted building height of 24m (but not 27m), ensures that the building remains accessible to all residents of the development, without being contrary to the desired scale appropriate to the context of the site.
+The draft development standard also defines a higher outcome than currently applies, setting the future inferred and desired character of the locality.
+To raise the building height to the maximum point possible ensures that it is compatible with future development on surrounding sites and is not unfairly impeded, nor does it unfairly impede, future development on neighbouring sites.

-Therefore, given that the non-compliant component of the building is recessive in certain sections, softened with planting to its street frontages, and enable access to a quality common open space area in association with the development, the outcome is acceptable in terms of scale and compatibility.
-The benefit of open space on the roof top area also ensures that a reasonable solar access outcome is provided to the common open space, which results in a positive living environment for future residents, without adversely impacting upon the solar enjoyment of neighbouring properties.
-Most importantly, the non-compliant component of the building reflects the desired scale of buildings in the Dee Why Town Centre; as such, the proposal will be consistent with the built form anticipated on sites within the vicinity.
+Therefore, given that the non-compliant component of the building is recessive in certain sections, softened with planting to its street frontages on the lower levels of the building, and enable access to the whole of the development, the outcome is acceptable in terms of scale and compatibility.
+Further, the non-compliant component of the building reflects the desired scale of buildings in the Dee Why Town Centre; as such, the proposal will be consistent with the built form anticipated on sites within the vicinity.